Kochs help Republicans catch up on technology

-SAN FRANCISCO (Reuters) - In the 2008 presidential race, Barack Obama was famously effective in using new technologies to raise money, mobilize voters and target his message of change.
+SAN FRANCISCO, May 17 (Reuters) - In the 2008 presidential race, Barack Obama was famously effective in using new technologies to raise money, mobilize voters and target his message of change.

 In this year’s campaign, his opponents are determined to turn the tables.